TritonDataCenter/rfd/rfd/0082/README.md

   that can be used to check this and will provide steps for correcting it if wrong.
 - Include `params.server_uuid` in all SAPI agent instances.
+- Include `params.image_uuid` in all SAPI instances (since we can have more than one instance for a given service and these could be using different images).
 - [SAPI-285](https://smartos.org/bugview/SAPI-285): 'Create Service should not validate presence of provide image_uuid into local IMGAPI'
 - Update SAPI to index and provide search options for instances image_uuid and